cancerbits/agerer2021_covid_epitopes/README.md

 plots- to dump all figures

-4. Start R, make sure you have all the required packages described, and run the code chunk by chunk.
+4. The R code is not automated.
+Start R, make sure you have all the required packages described, and run the code chunk by chunk.